23335a0504raju/ObjectDetection/README.md

 Portfolio

----

-🔥 This README is recruiter- and dev-friendly:
-- Highlights **tech stack** (good for ATS/keywords).
-- Explains **impact + learning outcomes**.
-- Clean structure for GitHub.

-Do you also want me to prepare a **short LinkedIn-style project description** (2–3 lines) so you can use it as a portfolio summary without the long README?
+Do you also want me to add a **short LinkedIn-style 2–3 line description** (punchy + keyword-heavy) that you can paste directly into your LinkedIn or portfolio under this project?

----

-## 📂 Project Structure